 We once had a student bring us a ball of masking tape, tin foil and paper.
-He was so proud it, but to this day we don’t know exactly what it was supposed to be.
+He was so proud of it.
+To this day we don’t know exactly what it was supposed to be.
 We jumped in before he had the chance to speak.

-The instinct is to jump in and give feedback about what the student can do to improve, but we noticed with some students they wouldn’t self-reflect and come up with things they could do to improve before coming to us.
-They didn’t get feedback from peers, use our checklists, look at the expectations or even check to see if they were finished with the task.
+The instinct is to jump in and give feedback about what the student can do to improve.
+We noticed some students wouldn’t self-reflect or come up with improvements before coming to us.
+They didn’t get feedback from peers, use our checklists, look at the expectations or even check to see if they had finished the task.

 They learned we would tell them what to fix.
-The most common question, “Is this good?”
+The most common question is, “Is this good?”

-So, in an effort to help change this behaviour, we decided humour was the way to go (because that’s what worked with this group).
-We would answer the question with, “No.” And then we would make a silly face.
+In an effort to help change this behaviour, we decided humour was the way to go (because that’s what worked with this group).
+We answered the question with, “No.” And then we would make a silly face.

-Students learned to be specific and they learned to look at their own work to see what possible improvements could be made without a generic question that left things wide open.
+Students learned to be specific.
+They learned to look at their own work to see what possible improvements could be made.

-They also learned to ask each other these questions.
+They learned to ask each other these questions.
 When students talk to each other to get feedback, it frees up so much of your time.
-If you want to read more about feedback, check out our post: How to Give Amazing Feedback.
+If you want to read more, check out our post: How to Give Amazing Feedback.